crypto-banker/bridgeless/README.md

 * The `User` has successfully swapped `X` of `tokenA` for `Y` of `NEW`
 * The `Fulfiller` has made a revenue of `(Z - Y)` in `NEW` tokens -- if this amount exceeds the gas fees of their transaction, then they have made a profit!

+Note that a fulfiller can accomplish this complex transaction through a custom-built smart contract, or by simply intelligently combining multiple permissionless smart contracts, as is demonstrated in this repository's existing tests.

 <a name="improvements"/></a>
 ## Future Improvements
 I would like to add: